abdullahmusheer/abdullahmusheer/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on database development and data analysis
+- 🔭 I’m currently working on API development and data engineering stuff.
-- 💬 Ask me about Database management, SQL Querying, Reports and Business Analysis
+- 💬 Ask me about Database management, SQL Querying, IT Infrastructure and Business Analysis
 - 📫 Reach me @ https://ca.linkedin.com/in/abdullah-rizvi
-- ⚡ Fun fact: Someone tried to sell New Zealand on eBay (2006)
+- ⚡ Lets develop something cool, learn a new language and start fresh
+- My areas of interests include data, solutions, development and knowledge sharing